BEVLM: Distilling Semantic Knowledge from LLMs into Bird's-Eye View Representations: BEVLM for Semantic Distillation

 To maintain the spatial structure of the BEV representation, we jointly train with the original perception tasks, such as object detection, which preserve the geometric structure of the BEV grid.
 This prevents catastrophic forgetting of spatial relationships that are not directly constrained by the distillation.

-\textbf{Intuitive Interpretation: BEV as a Semantic Manifold.} Unlike standard auxiliary multi-task supervision, where a task-specific head is learned from scratch, we strictly freeze the LLM parameters $\phi$.
-This design choice fundamentally transforms the learning problem: the frozen LLM is no longer a trainable decoder but an \textit{immovable semantic prior}, whose input embedding space defines a fixed, high-dimensional teacher manifold $\mathcal{M}_{\mathrm{teacher}}$.
-The BEV encoder student is therefore forced to reshape its internal feature space to satisfy the structural requirements of $\mathcal{M}_{\mathrm{teacher}}$, a qualitatively different objective from simply learning an additional loss term.
+\textbf{Coordinate Conversion.} Since BEV tokens require reasoning in an ego-centric spatial frame, we convert the image-plane object locations used by DriveLM~\cite{sima2023drivelm, xie2025drivebench} into the ego-centric BEV frame.
+For instance, instead of expressing a location as \textit{``Object appears at (\SI{450}{px}, \SI{360}{px})''}, we reformulate it as \textit{``Object appears 3 meters in front of the ego vehicle and 1.5 meters to the left''}, enabling more intuitive spatial reasoning.
+We obtain this by projecting the 3D ground-truth boxes onto the image plane and matching them via Intersection-over-Union, retaining only matches above a predefined threshold.

-We formalize this as \textit{representation distillation via latent alignment}.
-Let $\mathcal{X}$ be the input driving scene and $\mathbf{B}_s = E_\theta(\mathcal{X})$ the BEV feature produced by the student.
-For a safety-critical query $\mathbf{q}$, the frozen LLM's knowledge base implicitly requires a specific set of ideal semantic token embeddings $\mathbf{v}^*$ to encode concepts such as ``blocked lane'' or ``unsafe velocity'', thus to correctly activate its internal reasoning and produce the correct answer $\mathbf{a}$.
+\textbf{Intuitive Interpretation: BEV as a Semantic Manifold.} Unlike standard auxiliary multi-task supervision, where a task-specific head is learned from scratch, we freeze the LLM parameters $\phi$ so that it acts as a fixed semantic teacher rather than a trainable decoder.
+The BEV encoder (student) must therefore reshape its feature space to satisfy the LLM's requirements.
+Concretely, let $\mathcal{X}$ be the input driving scene and $\mathbf{B}_s = E_\theta(\mathcal{X})$ the student BEV feature.
+For a safety-critical query $\mathbf{q}$, the frozen LLM implicitly requires a specific set of ideal semantic token embeddings $\mathbf{v}^*$, encoding concepts such as ``blocked lane'' or ``unsafe velocity'', to produce the correct answer $\mathbf{a}$.
 The distillation objective forces the student to align its projected features with $\mathbf{v}^*$:

 Since $\mathbf{v}^*$ cannot be accessed directly, we use the frozen LLM's cross-entropy loss as a differentiable proxy.
 Therefore, the VQA dataset is not the end goal, but it acts as an \textit{information bottleneck}: by restricting supervision to complex, reasoning-heavy queries, we selectively distill only the high-level semantics that are absent from the BEV encoder's geometric training.
 Thus, both the teacher LLM (studied in \cref{sec:close-loop-eval}) and the VQA data (studied in \cref{sec:vqa-ablation}) play a critical role in the proposed framework.